 These are all the options that you’ll find in the sitemaps section of Rank Math.

 Let us explain each of the options.

 This option lets you enable or disable the sitemap feature altogether.
 If you’re already using a sitemap plugin, then you can choose to do so.
 However, we would highly encourage you to use the sitemap feature.
-Using a large number of plugins bad for load speed, and can also leave your website vulnerable when not updated frequently.
+Using a large number of plugins is bad for load speed and can also leave your website vulnerable when not updated frequently.

 The option is turned on by default, and if you disable it, the rest of the settings will disappear.